knice/inquiry.ucsc.edu/source/_articles/2020-21/from-volcanic-puddles.md

-Small pools fed by hot springs would have contained mixtures of [nucleotides](https://en.wikipedia.org/wiki/Nucleic_acid)---the building blocks of DNA and RNA---mixed with [lipids](https://en.wikipedia.org/wiki/Lipid), the primary component of cell membranes.
+Small pools fed by hot springs would have contained mixtures of [nucleotides](https://en.wikipedia.org/wiki/Nucleic_acid)---the building blocks of DNA and RNA&mdash;mixed with [lipids](https://en.wikipedia.org/wiki/Lipid), the primary component of cell membranes.
 When the pools evaporated, concentrated films of nucleotides and lipids would form on mineral surfaces.
 Under these